tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 ### I-B. How about functions?

-Similarly, declared functions (and variables declared with `var`) all show up in the shared global scope.
-Below we have placed a breakpoint in *utilities.js*, and in the debugger we can also see all of the functions declared in *classes.js* and *main.js*:
+Similarly, declared functions (and variables declared with `var`) all show up in the shared *global* scope.
+Below we have placed a breakpoint in *utilities.js*, and in the debugger we can not only the random functions are vailable, but also the functions declared in *classes.js* and *main.js*:

 **utilities.js**